daleao/sdv/Modules/Combat/README.md

 This mod includes the following popular control-related features, often featured in other mods.

 * **Face Mouse Cursor**

 	When playing with mouse and keyboard the farmer will always swing their weapon in the direction of the mouse cursor.

 * **Slick Moves**

 	Swinging a weapon while running will preserve the player's momentum, causing them to drift in the direction of movement.
 This increases the player's mobility and makes combat feel more fast-paced.

 * **Auto-Selection**

 	If enemies are nearby, players can optionally choose a weapon, melee or ranged, to be equipped automatically.

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>

-## Miscellaneous

-#### Woody Replaces Rusty

-The vanilla game has too many weapons for its own good.
-A minor issue which results from this is the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
-Why would Marlon be mocking about with a rusty weapon anyway?
-This has always bothered me, and so, for a slight increase in immersion, this novelty feature will remove the Rusty Sword from the game and replace the starter weapon with a Wooden Blade.

-<sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>